techworldwithmurali/kubernetes-zero-to-hero/200 Essential Kubernetes Interview and Real-Time Troubleshooting Questions.md

 ---

-Here is the continuation of the Kubernetes question set:

----

 ### 66. Question:
 Which of the following is a key difference between `StatefulSet` and `Deployment` in Kubernetes?
 - **A. StatefulSet provides persistent storage for pods**